alcesleo/wordpress-boilerplate/README.md

         git add wordpress
         git commit -m 'Checked out version 3.6 of WordPress'

-5. Create a `local-config.php` with the contents of this [gist](https://gist.github.com/alcesleo/6319370) in the `www/`-directory to set up your credentials.
+5. Update the `sample-config.php` with your credentials and rename it to the appropriate name. (probably local-config.php`)

 6. Start working on your site!
 Don't forget to replace this readme with your own.